 Physician Assistant: Summary of How to Become a Physician's Assistant

 Learn how to become a physician assistant.
-Research the job description and the education and licensing requirements and find out how to start a career in physician assistance.
+Research the job description and education and licensing requirements, and find out how to start a career in physician assistance.

 |Degree Level||A master's degree is typically required*|